 • R v VS (2022).
 Alison was instructed to represent Essex County Council by their Internal Fraud Team.
 The prosecution concerned fraudulent claims made to the Covid Grant scheme by a Director of a Care Home which totalled almost £60k.
 VS was sentenced to 12 months in prison and made the subject of a Director’s Disqualification Order.

-• R v RR and ors [Operation Blackboard] (2020): Alison, leading Sabrina Goodchild, is instructed by Kent County Council Trading Standards Department to prosecute eight defendants on an indictment alleging conspiracy to commit fraud contrary to s.1 and s.2 of the Fraud Act 2006 and money laundering.
-The prosecution concerns the “clocking” of vehicles.
-The case has been split into two trials and the first trial will take place in late 2023;
+• R v RR and ors [Operation Blackboard] (2020-2025): Alison, leading Sabrina Goodchild, instructed by Kent County Council Trading Standards Department obtained convictions for three defendants on an indictment alleging conspiracy to commit fraud contrary to s.1 and s.2 of the Fraud Act 2006 and money laundering.
+The prosecution concerned the “clocking” of vehicles.

 • R v JM (2019): Alison was Prosecution Counsel for Norfolk County Council Trading Standards Department.
 The case involved offences of Fraudulent Trading and Money Laundering.
 The defendant undertook contracts to build eight extensions where he failed to complete the work to a satisfactory standard or at all and within a reasonable time.
 The victims paid the defendant the entire contract price (over £220,000) and were left with remedial work which totalled £120,000.
 After a trial lasting nearly four weeks the defendant was convicted by unanimous verdict and sentenced to four years custody;